skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **ex_symmetry** *(string)* - Default: *'singlet'*

-  This argument specifies symmetry of excited states used in TD-DFTB.
+  This parameter specifies the symmetry of excited states used in TD-DFTB.
-  The available options of this argument are the same as the original arguments of DFTB+.
+  The available options of the parameter are the same as the original ones of DFTB+.
   Currently, *'triplet'* and *'both'* options are not added in our interface.

   + *'singlet'*: Calculate singlet excited states in Casida formalism.